BugShot Privacy Policy

 <all_urls> (all sites) is a required permission granted at install (shown on the install screen as "Read and change your data on all sites").
 It is needed for the extension's core features that operate on arbitrary web pages, and there is no separate runtime permission dialog.
 Main uses:

-Each feature transmits data only when you turn it on or run it yourself.
+Most features transmit data only when you turn them on or run them yourself (reproduction-step auto-fill is an exception: it is on by default and runs automatically, and can be turned off in settings).
 The permission itself is granted at all times from install, but you can narrow the access scope in Chrome settings (Extensions > BugShot > Site access).

 7. Changes